 Monday, April 4, 2016

 Outside of the church were several priestesses who are performing “cleanses” on tourists.
 Listen, when it comes to religion, I don’t play.
 If I don’t know enough about, I don’t get involved.
 I genuinely believe in the powers of the orishas, but I also believe that those priestesses are full of shit.
-Either way, I don’t go near them.
+Either way, I didn’t go near them.

 Tuesday, April 5, 2016

-I ignored him and continued to not make eye contact, but he sits right next to me.
+I ignored him and continued to not make eye contact, but he sat right next to me.
 So much for ignoring.
-He speaks zero English, so I don’t know how the conversation progresses, but we talk about the ballet happening this week with Carlos Acosta.
-He volunteers to get me tickets, since the price for locals is significantly cheaper that the $30 tourist price.
-I tell him no, and walk away.
-The bus still hasn’t arrived, and I take the time to get my tickets to the ballet.
-It looks like there are two lines – one for locals and one for tourists.
-The large crowd that I noticed earlier is for locals, and the more expensive tourist line was no line at all.
-I go to the ticket counter and ask for one ticket to the April 8th event.
-The man writes down my seat number and the price on a slip, collects my money, and hands me the slip.
+He spoke zero English, so I don’t know how the conversation progressed, but we talked about the ballet happening this week with Carlos Acosta.
+He volunteered to get me tickets, since the price for locals was significantly cheaper than the $30 tourist price.
+I told him no, and walked away.
+The bus still hadn’t arrived, and I took the time to get my tickets to the ballet.
+It looked like there were two lines – one for locals and one for tourists.
+The large crowd that I noticed earlier was for locals, and the more expensive tourist line was no line at all.
+I went to the ticket counter and asked for one ticket to the April 8th event.
+The man wrote down my seat number and the price on a slip, collected my money, and handed me the slip.
 No official electronic record or anything.

 I crossed the street just in time to catch the bus as it was getting ready to leave.
 I paid $5 and took the last stop of the Habana Tour Bus to Playa del Este.
 The ride was 40 minutes, and we passed through the Tarara neighborhood where all of the homes look remodeled or in the process of being remodeled.